omgnetwork/android-sdk/README.md

 ## Listen for custom events

 Custom event are special events that are currently limited to the `TransactionRequest` and the `TransactionConsumption` event.
-All custom events will be a sub-class of the `SocketCustomEventCallback`. `SocketCustomEventCallback` is a **required** generic callback that you will need to pass its sub-class when joining to the channel for listening to the events.
+All custom events will be a sub-class of the `SocketCustomEventListener`. `SocketCustomEventListener` is a **required** generic listener that you will need to pass its sub-class when joining to the channel for listening to the events.
-All possible callbacks are the following:
+All possible listeners are the following:

 ### TransactionRequest Event

-When creating a `TransactionRequest` that requires a confirmation it is possible to listen for all incoming events using the `TransactionRequestCallback`.
+When creating a `TransactionRequest` that requires a confirmation it is possible to listen for all incoming events using the `TransactionRequestListener`.
 The possible events are:
 * `onTransactionConsumptionRequest(TransactionConsumption)`: Invoked when a `TransactionConsumption` is trying to consume the `TransactionRequest`.
 This allows the requester to [confirm](https://github.com/omisego/ios-sdk#confirm-a-transaction-consumption) or not the consumption if legitimate.